SpriteLink/NIPAP/tests/performance/01-insert/README.rst

 the indent level) and if nothing else, it might be interesting just to see how the database fares with our specific table setups.

+Read on to see how we achieved a speedup by several magnitudes!

 Testing method
 --------------
 We use a small script called speedtest.py to perform our test.
 It has a mode of